The mantra we’ve followed for years still gets to the heart of our work.

 To seamlessly unite the design of space and interpretative graphics, IA practitioners draw on sophisticated architectural and graphic skills, a deep understanding of how a space will be used and who will use it, and strong, clear, messaging.

-Design intuitive information systems that guide users through the built environment—using signage, maps, symbols, colors, and other communicative materials—to heighten their understanding and experience of the space.
+Information systems that guide people through the built environment and enhance their understanding and experience of the space.
+Elements include signage, maps, symbols, colors and other communication materials.

 Design Advisory & Support